 - Whale safaris

 If Northern Norway sounds like the place for you, check out our travel guides about Northern Norway.

 The Eastern part of Norway harbors a lot of culture rich cities, and is by far the most populous region in Norway.
 Over half the population lives on this side of the country.
 Even though there are a lot of bigger cities in the east, there are also great nature experiences to be found.
 Going a bit north or west in Eastern Norway, you will find glaciers and wild mountains areas such as Rondane.
-Norway’s tallest mountain Galdhøpiggen (2469m) is located in this region, a few hours outside of Oslo.
+Norway’s tallest mountain, Galdhøpiggen (2469m), is located in this region, just a few hours outside of the capital Oslo.
 Some of the attractions worth seeing in Eastern Norway are: